beginnersbook.com

 4 rows in set (0.00 sec)

-After this statement whatever operation you will perform like Create table, delete table etc. would be performed on the database “DB1”.
-Lets say after making modification, you may want to work with another database “Demo” then you can simply change the database like this:
+After this statement whatever operation you will perform like Create table, delete table etc. would be performed on the database “Employee”.
+Let’s say after making some modification, you may want to work with another database “Demo” then you can simply change the database by simply using the USE statement again.

 USE Demo;